maxisimo/42-ft_linear_regression/README.md

 ## Bonuses
 * View the data on a graph.
 * Display the line resulting from your linear regression on this same graph and see if it works!
+* Display the curve resulting from your cost history.
 * A program that checks the accuracy of your algorithm.

 ## Usage